mlundine/ShorelineSandbox/README.md

 Help wanted...

+Goal: Identify areas where improvements in satellite derived shoreline data are needed to capture processes and build better predictive models.

+Questions:

+1. Can we define a set of well-thought-out analysis tools that treat these datasets rigorously?

+2. Given the current state of satellite derived shoreline data, what is the smallest scale (temporally and spatially) that we can investigate?

+3. Can a data-driven model be of any use for current satellite shoreline data?

+4. Can we identify areas to improve these datasets?

 # Part 1: Processing Cookbook (time domain)

 1. Resample timeseries to minimum, average, or maximum time delta (temporal spacing of timeseries).
 My gut is to go with the maximum so we aren't creating data.
 If we go with minimum or average then linearly interpolate the values to get rid of NaNs.